56quarters/killer/README.md

 Why does this exist?
 Why build a glorified version of the `kill` command?
 Some backstory...

 The Java Virtual Machine (JVM) has a flag to run a particular command when it encounters and out of memory condition (OOM).
-Some software, like ZooKeeper, recommends that you set the JVM to kill itself when it encounters an OOM error.
-The command looks something like
+Some distributed software, like ZooKeeper, recommends that you set the JVM to kill itself when it encounters an OOM error.
+The command looks something like...

 ```
 java -XX:OnOutOfMemoryError='kill -9 %p' ...